Heinz Eric Krestel, MD

 Biography

-I am a trained clinical neurologist and have always been interested in combining clinical practice with a better understanding of disease concepts and pathomechanisms from basic research.
-In my education and training, I have taken a multidisciplinary approach that allows me to explore topics such as the application of real-time processing of brain biosignals to the analysis of epileptiform phenomena that may result in transient impairment of behavior and cognition.
-A second focus is to study the development of epilepsy and resistance to therapy with seizure suppressing drugs from the perspective of genetics.
+I was trained in clinical neurology, electrophysiology, and molecular biology.
+I have always been interested in combining clinical practice with a better understanding of disease concepts and pathomechanisms from basic research.
+This multidisciplinary approach allows me to investigate topics such as the application of real-time processing of brain biosignals to the analysis of epileptiform phenomena that can lead to transient impairment of behavior and cognition.
+My second area of focus is epilepsy genetics and the study of how epilepsy and drug resistance develop.

 Appointments